Fazil711/MyFirstJavaGUI/README.md

 ## Desciption:
 When you run the Program a windows Tab opens <br/>
-You have to put the name of the site in textfield and click on the <button class="btn btn-primary" type="button">Find IP</button> button <br/>
+You have to put the name of the site in textfield and click on the Find IP button <br/>
 Then the Ip of the site would be shown.

 #### &#128161; Techs & Tools: